 Obviously, sustainable and cost-effective technologies are what we favor, as we do care about the environment, and think clean and green is also long-term practical, and can be made more so as more people invest in it, and economies of scale grow, and technologies are improved.
 That said, as trained journalists, we keep our personal biases out of coverage, as we think objectivity is more credible than openly biased advocacy, and thus better serves everyone’s interests.
 We also realize this endeavor to lead away from petroleum is ongoing, and it is in a sense a case of “may the best technology win.”
 Presently many powertrain and related technologies are competing, and it appears this will be the case for years if not indefinitely, as each technology’s respective percentage of market share adjusts along the way.

-Whether you’re a car person, technology buff, or just like a good drama, these are actually exciting times in the history of society which for over a 100 years has developed a whole world on petroleum.
+Whether you’re a car person, technology buff, or just like a good drama, these are actually exciting times in the history of society which for over one-hundred years has developed a whole world on petroleum.
 We stay mindful of these aspects too, and try to give you a front-row seat.

 Jeff Cobb has his B.A. in Journalism from Temple University, Philadelphia, where he now resides.
 He has been a car, motorcycle, and bicycle fan, project car modifier, occasional racer (motorcycle roadracing, autocross) for many moons now.
 Affiliations with the business since the mid-80s include work in several capacities at motorcycle and automotive dealerships.
 Post-college he authored over a dozen Chilton Total Car Care manuals.
 He’s also been a full-time correspondent, news editor, and managing editor for regional and major metro newspapers.
 His work with HybridCars.com’s publisher, VerticalScope, began in 2008 with assignments for Motorcycle.com.
 Late in 2009 he was asked to move to California for a stint as a senior editor, motorcycle road tester, and part time photographer.
 He took on the task of covering the emerging electric motorcycle side in 2010 as well as conventional technologies.
 After VerticalScope acquired GM-Volt.com, and HybridCars.com, he was asked in early 2011 to head up these publications.